droidicus/SOTW/README.md

 `pipenv run python calc_pay.py`

-The options `--quiet` and `--all` can also be used to reduce the information provided and show the analysis from the whole CSV file (respectively):
+The option `--quiet` can also be used to reduce the information provided:

 `pipenv run python calc_pay.py --quiet --all`

+The Option `--weeks` allows more than one week of data to be sliced, and if the value given is -1 it uses all data in the CSV file.

+`pipenv run python calc_pay.py --weeks -1`

+The option `--plot` enables plotting several different graphs from the data, the results are `*.png` files within the execution directory.

+`pipenv run python calc_pay.py --plot`

+These options can be combined.

-## NOTE
+# NOTE
 ALWAYS make sure the first sale and last sale deltas make sense, if there is more than a short time here it may indicate missing data.